 This easy mackerel pasta recipe reminds me of my university days.
 It's the type of thing I used to make a lot back then.
 I would look in the cupboard and throw a few things in a pan to eat with pasta without any advance planning.

 Tinned mackerel is great for students as it's nutritious and is great on toast for breakfast, in a sandwich for lunch and of course in this pasta recipe.
 It's a great ingredient to keep in the cupboard for times when you're not prepared but need food quickly!
+I also use it on this tortilla pizza.
+And the tinned mackerel in olive oil in great in this tinned mackerel potato salad.

 Rather like tins of beans and tinned tomatoes.
 If you've got a few of those supplies then it's always possible to put together something easy and tasty, especially if you add a few spices too.